 The search for the top free computer classes for seniors is quite common.
 Nearly double the percentage of seniors are using the internet today, in comparison to two decades ago!

-In fact, more than half of the entire senior population are internet-friendly users.
+More than half of the entire senior population are internet-friendly users.
 This population is only growing larger.
-Grand-Parents want to stay in contact with their children, grandchildren, and relatives – learning to adopt the digital age is becoming more popular.
+Grandparents want to stay in contact with their children, grandchildren, and relatives – learning to adapt to the digital age is becoming more popular.

 Younger generations are growing up in the digital age.
 While for seniors, computers and technology was a matter of adapting.
 While seniors may take a little longer to adjust, using free learning tools can help speed up the process.